MalhotraPulak/OS_Course_Assignments/README.md

 - Modified XV6 kernel proc structure and added system calls to support time command
 - Added 3 schedulers including FCFS, MLFQ, PBS
 - Added ps command and related system calls

+### Assignment 6
+- Simple networking model of client and server over TCP connection
+- Client can requests file from server which are delivered if they exist on the server